grd349/CycleTrip/overview.rst

 **This gives a final stat of 438km total distance.**

 There is a possibility that we could take the Val d'Oise route instead of the Oise route.
-This would probably be shorter and we be new for me and Kais but I can't imagine it being as good as the Oise route.
+This would probably be shorter and would be new for all of us but I can't imagine it being as good as the Oise route.